FAQ

 How many class sessions are there?

 There are ten classroom sessions.
 They are conducted on one evening each week for a total of ten weeks.
 See The Course for details.
+See The Schedule for dates.

 How many outings are there?